GraphQL vs REST: When to Use What in Modern API Design

 - Infrastructure-first environments

-REST remains the most reliable default for many systems.
+REST remains the most reliable default for many systems, especially where load balancing and high availability are primary concerns.

 Hybrid Architectures